trustwallet/trust-web3-provider/README.md

 ```

-Welcome to the Trust Wallet Web3 Provider repository.
-A set of providers and
-javascript wrappers designed to facilitate web3 interactions between dApps and
-Wallets.

-This library allows you to handle dApps requests on your wallet and send the
-response back by implementing providers for you, including EIP-1193.
+A modular TypeScript library designed to offer Web3 interfaces, enabling your
+wallet to connect with decentralized applications.

 ```
  +----------------+            +------------------+           +---------------+